zeroviscosity/ucr-har-analysis/README.md

 The provided R script, run_analysis.R, downloads and unzips the dataset.
-It then combines the training and test datasets before summarizing the observations and saving the resulting dataset as a CSV file.
+It then combines the training and test datasets before summarizing the observations and saving the resulting dataset as a CSV file called `tidy.csv`.

 The CODEBOOK.md file contains a description of the resulting tidy dataset, along with a detailed description of the steps taken in creating it.